 Why Puncture Proof Tires are Ineffective for Mountain Bikes

-Unlike the touring and road tires, mountain bike tires whole purpose is to achieve maximum grip while retaining acceptably low rolling resistance.
-For this purpose, materials used to manufacture mountain bike tires are softer for a better surface gripping purpose.
+Unlike touring and road tires, mountain bike tires’ whole purpose is to achieve maximum grip while retaining acceptably low rolling resistance.
+For this purpose, materials used to manufacture mountain bike tires are softer for better surface gripping purposes.

 What puncture proof tires offer is stiffness.
-If you are riding on the solid ground then yeah, these can be a very good option.
-But otherwise, you lose all the grip on even the easiest cross country tracks.
-Mountain biking without proper traction is very dangerous and you will eventually break some bones.
+If you are riding on solid ground then yes, these can be a very good option.
+But otherwise, you lose all the grip on even the easiest cross-country tracks.
+Mountain biking without proper traction is very dangerous, and you will eventually break some bones.

 In addition, most of those tires won’t even offer that much puncture resistance.
 I remember from back in the day when I was still new to all this, these tires being a total scam.
 And believe me, nothing changed.
 They are slowly dying out because people realize it’s a waste of money.